trace1729/compilers_for_course/lab4.md

 # LL(1) Parser
 ## some hints
-if you cannot find reference for funtion signature you may forgot to include add corresponding .o file
+if you cannot find reference for funtion signature you may forget to include add corresponding .o file

 ## How to construct a first set